Born, Long Island, New York.

 Spring; moved into an 1810 Greek Revival on Madison Street in Sag Harbor.

-June 1; married Patrick Mealey at Barcelona Neck Beach, Sag Harbor.
+June 1; married Patrick Mealey at Barcelona Neck Beach and small reception at the American Hotel in Sag Harbor.

 Two week honeymoon camping trip through New England - destination Mt.
 Katadhin in Maine's Baxter State Park.
 Photographs include; lobstermen in Stonington, Maine and the historic and colorful seaside resort town of Salisbury, Massachusetts.